EN

 Non-solicitation of customer clauses:

-• Can only be enforced in relation to customers with whom the employee him/herself has had business-related contact with within the past 12 months
+• Can only be enforced in relation to customers with whom the employee him/herself has had business-related contact within the past 12 months

 Non-competition clauses: